dotboris/alt/README.md

 ### `.alt.toml` file in git repositories

-During it's normal operation, `alt` puts a file named `.alt.toml` in the current directory. __You should not commit `.alt.toml`.__ To avoid getting those files all over your git repositories, you can add them to a global gitignore file.
+During it's normal operation, `alt` puts a file named `.alt.toml` in the current directory. __You should not commit `.alt.toml` to git or any other VCS.__ To avoid getting those files all over your git repositories, you can add them to a global gitignore file.

 If you don't know how to create a global gitignore file, see: https://help.github.com/articles/ignoring-files/#create-a-global-gitignore